tsantos84/serializer-bundle/Resources/doc/configuration_reference.rst

         `file_not_found`: serializer classes will be generated only if the class not exists (best for development environment)

+    circular_reference_handler:
+        Service ID of the service that will handle Circular Reference Exceptions.
+Pass `~` to this option to disable handling and force exceptions to be throw.

     mapping.auto_configure
         The bundle will try to read the mappings automatically from the directories following the order bellow: